 ThemeUnknown Unknowns.
 An Introduction to Mysteries

-The 23rd Triennale Milano International Exhibition will take place from 15 July to 11 December 2022, under the title "Unknown Unknowns.
-An Introduction to Mysteries".
+The 23rd Triennale Milano International Exhibition is taking place from 15 July to 11 December 2022, under the title Unknown Unknowns.
+An Introduction to Mysteries.
 The International Exhibition is conceived as an important forum for reflecting on tendencies and contradictions of the present and on the urgency of the challenges currently facing our planet.
 It is a space for open, multilateral debate and interaction, in which a variety of disciplines, experiences, cultures and perspectives all come together.

-The 23rd International Exhibition is organised by Triennale Milano under the aegis of the Bureau International des Expositions (BIE) – which officially recognised the event on 1 December 2020 – and it is promoted in collaboration with the Italian Ministry of Foreign Affairs and International Cooperation, with the support of institutional members of Fondazione La Triennale di Milano: the Italian Ministry of Culture, Lombardy Region, the Municipality of Milan, and the Metropolitan Chamber of Commerce of Milan, Monza, Brianza and Lodi.
+The 23rd International Exhibition is organised by Triennale Milano under the aegis of the BIE – which officially recognised the event on 1 December 2020 – and it is promoted in collaboration with the Italian Ministry of Foreign Affairs and International Cooperation, with the support of institutional members of Fondazione La Triennale di Milano: the Italian Ministry of Culture, Lombardy Region, the Municipality of Milan, and the Metropolitan Chamber of Commerce of Milan, Monza, Brianza and Lodi.

 With its technological, biological and climatic changes, the present age has placed humanity in front of a different world.
 It has become clear that reality is full of mysteries: not only in the remotest corners of the universe, at the bottom of the oceans and in the origins of consciousness, but also in portions of the world closest to us, such as our bodies, cities, and the forests all around.
-By shifting our view away from anthropocentric certainties and by creating an exchange between the arts and sciences, the 23rd Triennale Milano International Exhibition, "Unknown Unknowns.
-An Introduction to Mysteries", will help visitors engage in the thrill of seeking, of being surprised, of feeling fragile before the vastness of mysteries.
+By shifting our view away from anthropocentric certainties and by creating an exchange between the arts and sciences, the 23rd Triennale Milano International Exhibition, Unknown Unknowns.
+An Introduction to Mysteries, helps visitors engage in the thrill of seeking, of being surprised, of feeling fragile before the vastness of mysteries.
 Not to dominate or eradicate them, but to learn to coexist with them.

 In line with the tradition and heritage of the Triennale Milano International Exhibitions, the 23rd edition wants to engage us in an exploration, both as individuals and as humanity, through tensioning question marks and going beyond uncharted mysteries.
 Unknown Unknowns is a profound experience that gives us a chance to upend our idea of the world, no longer antagonistic towards what we do not know, but viewing it as a dimension to be lived in consciously, and even joyfully.